google/grassland/README.md

     <base href="https://example.thiscdn.com/commit/63a4fe21/" >

-where 63a4fe21 is the commit is the one currently pointed to by some specific tag (perhaps "live" or "prod" or something like that).
+where 63a4fe21 is the commit currently pointed to by some specific tag (perhaps "live" or "prod" or something like that).
 This can be accomplished by a method called `serveFile()`